amatosg/amatosg/README.md

 ### Quote of the hour

-I think one of the most valuable rules is avoid duplication.
+One man's constant is another man's variable.

-~ Martin Fowler
+~ Alan Perlis

 [website]: https://facturapp.com